-But what really opened her eyes—and subsequently, her heart—was the fan mail she received.
+But what really opened her eyes—and subsequently, her heart—were the letters she received.
 The letters didn't say, "I love your show.
 Can you send me an autographed picture?"
 They said, "I was raped when I was fifteen.
 I'm forty now and I've never told anyone."
 Survivors were disclosing their stories to her, many for the first time.

 Her response was to create the Joyful Heart Foundation with the intention of helping survivors heal and reclaim joy in their lives.

-Today, the mission of the Joyful Heart Foundation is to heal, educate and empower survivors of sexual assault, domestic violence and child abuse, and to shed light into the darkness that surrounds these issues.
-We carry out this mission in three ways: Healing & Wellness, Education & Awareness and Policy & Advocacy.
+Today, the mission of the Joyful Heart Foundation is to transform society’s response to sexual assault, domestic violence, and child abuse, support survivors’ healing, and end this violence forever.
+We carry out this mission in three ways: Healing, Education and Advocacy.
 We conduct all our activities with the underlying spirit of collaboration, supporting and affirming existing services for survivors and efforts to end violence and abuse.

 "[Now], I can just look in the mirror and see myself for who I really am; that I am a whole person; that I am complete."

-ENDTHEBACKLOG is a program of the Joyful Heart Foundation to shine a light on the backlog of untested rape kits throughout the United States.
+END THE BACKLOG is an initiative of the Joyful Heart Foundation to shine a light on the backlog of untested rape kits throughout the United States.
 Our goal is to end this injustice by conducting groundbreaking research identifying the extent of the nation’s backlog and best practices for eliminating it, expanding the national dialogue on rape kit testing through increased public awareness, engaging communities and government agencies and officials and advocating for comprehensive rape kit reform legislation and policies at the local, state and federal levels.
 We urge you to learn more about the backlog, where it exists and why it matters.
 We invite you to take action and support efforts to end the rape kit backlog.
 Help us send the message that we must take rape seriously.